 I check-in, dump the bags at reception and go back out into the pouring rain.
 First I fill up with gas then drive down N Halstead St to find the two blues clubs I’d researched.
 They are very close to each other.
 Next I drive to the garage and park up, then it’s a 5 minute walk back to the hotel.
 There’s a Trader Joe’s almost opposite – which again I’d found online back in the UK – so I go in to buy tomorrow’s breakfast.
 Never been in one before but it seems to be a very trendy shop, lots of organic produce, some of it quite expensive.
 I have to do a bit searching around to get what I need without spending or buying too much, but I manage it in the end.

 Back at the hotel there is no fridge so I fill up the ice bucket to keep the food cool tonight.
 This worked well because there was still some ice left in the morning.
-I look who’s playing at each blues club later only to discover that B.L.U.E.S is closed tonight, despite some prior info that indicated it was open every night.
+I look who’s playing at each blues club later only to discover that B.L.U.E.S is closed tonight, despite some prior info that indicated it was open every night (in fact, as of October 2022, it appears the club has permanently closed).
 So it’s Kingston Mines then.

 Blues at Kingston Mines